 - Provide a copy to your employer’s payroll officer and keep a copy for your files.

-Teamsters Local 8 is the designated union for many employees in the twenty campuses of the Penn State University system working in custodial service, hospitality service, food service, housing service, trades, science, athletics, agriculture, research, printing, engineering, transportation, airport services, ITS and media.
+Teamsters Local 8 is the designated union for approximately 2,700 employees in the twenty campuses of the Penn State University system working in custodial service, hospitality service, food service, housing service, trades, science, athletics, agriculture, research, printing, engineering, transportation, airport services, ITS and media.

 For years, public employees in Pennsylvania have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).